nestjs/docs.nestjs.com/content/microservices/kafka.md

 }
 ```

-> info **Hint** Kafka reply topic naming conventions can be customized by extending `KafkaClient` in your own custom provider and overriding the `getResponsePatternName` method.
+> info **Hint** Kafka reply topic naming conventions can be customized by extending `ClientKafka` in your own custom provider and overriding the `getResponsePatternName` method.